ydw5w4mbsr-glitch/ha-plant-monitor/ARCHITECTURE.md

 > Which plants need watering now?

-Each plant has its own moisture sensor and its own watering thresholds.
-Plant Monitor converts the raw sensor value into a stable watering state with hysteresis, preserves that state across restarts, and exposes entities that can be used in dashboards and normal Home Assistant automations.
+Each configured plant has:

+- one existing Home Assistant soil-moisture sensor;
+- an individual lower threshold, `dry_below`;
+- an individual recovery threshold, `clear_at`;
+- a retained watering state with hysteresis;
+- one logical Home Assistant device containing the plant-centred display entities.

+Plant Monitor does not own or alter the physical moisture sensor.
+It reads the source entity, validates its value and projects the relevant plant state into its own entities.

-The integration is distributed as a public GitHub repository and installed through HACS as a custom repository.
+The integration is distributed through this public GitHub repository and installed through HACS as a custom repository.

 ## 2. Design principles

-The implementation follows these principles:

-1. **UI-first configuration**
+### 2.1 UI-first configuration

-   Plants are created, edited, and deleted through Home Assistant.
-No YAML configuration is required per plant.
+Plants are added, edited and deleted through Home Assistant.
+No per-plant YAML configuration is required.

-2. **Small MVP**
+### 2.2 Small, understandable MVP

-   Only functionality required for reliable watering decisions belongs in the first version.
+Only functionality needed for a reliable watering decision belongs in the MVP.
+Species databases, predictions, fertilisation tracking and automatic irrigation remain outside the current scope.

-3. **Native Home Assistant concepts**
+### 2.3 Native Home Assistant concepts
-   The integration uses Config Entries, Config Subentries, the entity and device registries, translations, storage helpers, and event-driven state listeners.

-4. **Stable plant identity**
+The integration uses:

+- one Config Entry;
+- native Config Subentries for plants;
+- entity and device registries;
+- translation files;
+- storage helpers;
+- event-driven state listeners.

+### 2.4 Stable plant identity

-   A configured plant is a persistent logical object.
-Its identity must not depend on the currently assigned physical moisture sensor.
+A plant is a persistent logical object.
+Its identity must not depend on:

-5. **No polling**
+- its display name;
+- the selected source entity ID;
+- the physical moisture-sensor device.

+Replacing a sensor or renaming a plant must not create a new logical plant.

+### 2.5 No polling

-   Sensor changes are handled through Home Assistant state-change events.
+Source changes are processed from Home Assistant state-change events.
+Plant Monitor entities have polling disabled.

-6. **No ownership of source sensors**
+### 2.6 No ownership of source sensors

-   Plant Monitor reads an existing sensor entity but does not duplicate, move, rename, disable, or otherwise modify that entity.
+Plant Monitor reads an existing sensor entity but does not:

+- move it to another device;
+- rename it;
+- disable it;
+- alter its registry entry;
+- remove it from its original integration;
+- change its state.

-7. **One source of configuration truth**
+### 2.7 One configuration source of truth

-   Thresholds are stored only in the plant Config Subentry.
-They are not separately editable through number entities or YAML.
+Thresholds are stored in the plant Config Subentry.
+They are displayed as read-only diagnostic sensors but edited only through the plant configuration flow.

-8. **Fail safely**
+### 2.8 Fail safely

-   Temporary sensor failures must not silently clear an existing watering alert.
+A temporary sensor failure must not silently clear an existing watering alert.

 ## 3. MVP scope

-Each plant is configurable through the UI with:
+Each plant is configured with:

 - plant name;
 - soil-moisture sensor;
 - `dry_below`;
 - `clear_at`.

-The MVP supports:
+The functional MVP supports:

 - adding plants;
 - editing plants;
 - deleting plants;
 - different thresholds per plant;
+- duplicate source-sensor prevention;
+- event-driven source updates;
+- moisture-value validation;
 - hysteresis;
-- restoration of the last watering state after restart or reload;
+- restoration of the last watering state after reload or restart;
-- handling of unavailable, unknown, non-numeric, infinite, and out-of-range sensor values;
-- prevention of assigning the same sensor to multiple plants;
-- event-driven updates;
+- unavailable and invalid source states;
+- one logical device per plant;
-- a central overview across all plants;
+- central aggregate entities;
-- normal Home Assistant automations based on exposed entities.
+- five display entities per plant;
+- English and German translations;
+- use of all exposed entities in ordinary Home Assistant dashboards and automations.

 The MVP does not include:

 - a custom Lovelace card;
 - a plant species database;
-- location, pot size, pictures, or notes;
+- pictures, notes, pot size or location metadata;
 - fertilisation tracking;
-- predictions;
+- watering predictions;
 - built-in push notifications;
 - automatic irrigation;
 - an upper “too wet” threshold;
-- direct editing of thresholds through entities;
+- direct threshold editing through entities;
-- ownership or relocation of the source sensor entity.
+- ownership or relocation of source sensors.

-Notifications are created later through ordinary Home Assistant automations.
+Notifications should be implemented with ordinary Home Assistant automations.

 ## 4. Home Assistant integration model

 ### 4.1 Integration type

-The manifest uses:
+The manifest declares:

 ```json
 "integration_type": "hub"
 ```

-Plant Monitor is not modelled as a Home Assistant helper.
-It owns one central Config Entry, multiple Config Subentries, persistent runtime state, several entities, and logical plant devices.
+Plant Monitor is not implemented as a Home Assistant helper.
+It owns one central Config Entry, multiple Config Subentries, persistent runtime state, aggregate entities and logical plant devices.

-Using `helper` caused the integration to appear in the Helpers interface, where the required Config Subentry management was not accessible.
-The `hub` type correctly exposes the integration under **Settings → Devices & services → Integrations**.
+The `hub` integration type exposes the integration under:

+`Settings → Devices & services → Integrations`

 ### 4.2 Main Config Entry

-Plant Monitor allows exactly one main Config Entry:
+Exactly one main Config Entry is allowed:

 ```json
 "single_config_entry": true
 ```

-The main entry represents the Plant Monitor service as a whole.
-It contains no per-plant configuration.
+The main entry represents the Plant Monitor service.
+It contains no individual plant configuration.

 ### 4.3 Plant Config Subentries